 The consortium agreed to drill Progreso-2 to fulfil one of its two (2) well obligations under Sub Phase 2 of the project.
 For Sub-Phase 2, the approved firm budget amounted to US\$ 8.42 million and the contingent budget amounted to US\$ 1.906 million.
-The project was suspended, however, in May, 2012, pending resolution of the aforementioned case filed by Famatodi, Inc. and clearance by the NCIP.
+The project was placed under moratorium, however, in May, 2012, pending resolution of the aforementioned case filed by Famatodi, Inc. and clearance by the NCIP.

 In 2016, the DOE approved the agreement between Pitkin Petroleum and Mindoro Palawan Oil and Gas, Inc. (MPOGI) for the transfer of Pitkin Petroleum's participating interest and operatorship to MPOGI.
-In 2018, the Famatodi case was dismissed.
-The Company is awaiting updates from MPOGI on discussions with possible investors in the project by way of acquisition of its shares or farm-in into the project and on its compliance with the reportorial requirements of the DOE.
+In February, 2018, the aforementioned Famatodi case was dismissed and thus triggered the said operator's obligation to secure the Certificate of Pre-Condition from the NCIP.
+In early 2019, the DOE terminated this service contract, to which termination the non-operator members of the consortium sought reconsideration from the DOE.
+The Company awaits the action of the DOE on the said request for reconsideration.